 Noelle Kristen Smith

-Noelle “Kristen” Smith is a rising senior at the University of Pennsylvania majoring in Health and Societies with a concentration in Public Health, and a minor in Neuroscience and Health Care Management.
+Noelle “Kristen” Smith is majoring in Health and Societies, with a concentration in Public Health, and minoring in Neuroscience and Health Care Management at the University of Pennsylvania.
 After graduating from Penn next year, she hopes to pursue an MPH in Health Policy and Management.
 Her main areas of interest include the history of American health policy and reform, bioethics, global health, and racial and socioeconomic disparities in access to care.

-During SUMR, Kristen will be working with Dr. Ari Friedman and Dr. Matthew McCoy on their project which focuses on the relationship between digital tracking and discrimination due to biased data.
-Kristen will be helping to construct a database to identify the key stakeholders who provide health information in order to analyze and assess the demographic information it yields.
-She hopes to better understand how the broadening influence of big data may perpetuate stigmas already engrained within minority and low-income communities.
+During SUMR, Smith worked with Ari Friedman, MD, PhD and Matthew McCoy, PhD on their project which focused on the relationship between digital tracking and discrimination due to biased data.
+She helped construct a database to identify those key stakeholders that provide health information in order to analyze and assess the demographic information it yields.
+She came to better understand how the broadening influence of big data may perpetuate stigmas already engrained within minority and low-income communities.